hanpari/sovereign/source/02/050_The extraction.md

 "Do not touch my captain!"

 With apparent dislike, Uriah pointed his improvised spear toward the approaching man.
-If not for Gromov, the hacker would score his first kill, for Professor Zhutra nearly git himself impaled.
+If not for Gromov, the hacker would score his first kill, for Professor Zhutra nearly got himself impaled.

 "Oh my...!"